tytydraco/yessleep/out/My_siblings_imaginary_friend_wants_to_kill_me_Part_3__Final.md

 Every now and then I go swimming at the nearest public pool late at night.
 Jumpy always finds a way through the roof.
 We swim together.

 Through Jumpy I’ve been learning more about my late twin sisters.
-They used the Jumpy a lot to get what they wanted.
+They used Jumpy a lot to get what they wanted.

 But I don't need anything excessive.
 I don't want money, I don't want fame, I just want to live somewhere peacefully.
 Maybe teach synchronized swimming.
 If I can use Jumpy to arrange that—it's enough for me.